Capital Expenditure for a Business Plan

 Having estimated capital expenditure, it needs to be included in the financial projections template.

 Capex is included in the cash flow statement of the financial projections under the heading cash flows from investing activities.
 The amount is shown as a negative figure as it represents cash flowing out of the business to pay for the items.
-For example, if in year one the plan is to purchase machinery worth 40,000, the figure of -40,000 should be included in the cash flow statement on the capital expenditure line.
+For example, if in year one the plan is to purchase machinery worth 5,000, the figure of -5,000 should be included in the cash flow statement on the amount paid for long-term assets line.

 Long term assets are depreciated over time, and the remaining net book value after depreciation is included in the balance sheet of the financial projections under the heading of long term assets.